 In November, the company also announced a recall of nearly 3 million of its washing machines due to the risk of excessive vibration causing lids to fly off.
 In August, a customer alleged in a class-action lawsuit against the company that the lid of her washer exploded, going through an interior wall in her garage.

 If you’ve suffered an injury or other harm due to a dangerous or defective product, a personal injury attorney can help you protect your rights.
-To speak to an attorney, please contact Meinhart, Smith, & Manning, PLLC.
+To speak to a Louisville product liability attorney, please contact Meinhart, Smith, & Manning, PLLC.